k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configiration.md

 <br/>

-## LDAP Configuration
+## LDAP & LDAPS Configuration

 ### Preparations & Prerequisites

 ##### Admin Role Settings

 When LDAP is used as an authenticator, an admin role is created automatically for Fabric bootstrap.
-The admin's role name is configurable in the *admin_privileges* configuration file:
+The admin role's name should be configured in the *admin_privileges* configuration file (Use $K2_HOME/config.template/admin_privileges.template file as reference).

-1. Copy the *admin_privileges.template* from $K2_HOME/config.template/ to the $K2_HOME/config directory.
-2. Rename the file: from *admin_privileges.template* to *admin_privileges*
-3. Edit the file: Replace the *admin* (default) with the required role.
-Role's name shall be provided by the LDAP owner.

-The role's name should be provided by the LDAP owner (we assume he will create a dedicated role, to be used as K2View admin role).
+The role's name should be provided by the IT / LDAP owner (we assume he will create a dedicated role, to be used as K2View admin role).

 ##### LDAPS: Secured LDAP

 When working with ldaps - a secured ldap, you shall get from the LDAP owner a certificate file and import it to the Fabric truststore:

-`keytool -importcert -file <full-path-to-downloaded-cert-file> -keystore <full-path-to-truststore-file> -alias "ldap"`

-The path to the trust-store file and related parameters can be found at the jvm.options file: At the *TLS/SSL SETTINGS* section look for "javax.net.ssl.trustStore" .
-All those values are set there for a hardened environment.
-An example to such path is: "$K2_HOME/.cassandra_ssl/cassandra.truststore"

-For more information about keystore handling please see [here](/articles/99_fabric_infras/devops/04_cassandra_hardening.html).

 ### Editing the config.ini file